How Backward Chaining Can Help With Learning New Tasks

 2. Teach the last step.
 Use appropriate and/or necessary prompts.

-3. Repeat numbers 1 and 2 until she has mastered the last step in the procedure.
+3. Repeat steps 1 and 2 until they have mastered the last step in the procedure.

 4. Complete all but the last two steps of the task.